Modern Foreign Languages

 The Scheme of Learning follows the National Curriculum.
 It allows for appropriate sequencing and aims to secure long-term memory as well as the enjoyment of learning a MFL.
-The link is:

 The key areas of speaking and listening, reading and writing, and grammar are developed throughout KS2 in order to prepare children for secondary education.

 Implementation – How do we translate our vision into practice?

 - The curriculum hours in Spanish are non-negotiable and will be followed by all staff in the school.
 Fixed timetables will be set before the academic year and monitored by the Senior Leadership Team of the school.